You may have heard the phrase “Executive Presence.”

 - Taking your work seriously, and adhering to values that you find meaningful;

 - Speaking in a respectful and concise way when you communicate for business;

-- Dressing so as to minimize distractions, and being well-groomed.
+- Dressing to minimize distractions, and being well-groomed.

 Make Your Executive Presence Upgrade a Small, Daily Task

-I’ve written about how easy it is to incorporate a minute or two of public speaking practice into your daily activities, and the same approach will help you increase your executive presence, and power.
+I’ve written about how easy it is to incorporate a minute or two of public speaking practice into your daily activities.
+The same approach will help you increase your executive presence.

-Hewlett’s and Hedges’ books have helped me identify small changes that will help me up my own game; and if you don’t have time to read an entire book, they’ve both written myriad articles that make their points quickly.
+Hewlett’s and Hedges’ books have helped me identify small changes that will help me up my own game.
+And if you don’t have time to read an entire book, they’ve both written many articles that make their points quickly.

 Just start with your strengths, work steadily on improving them, and start reaping the benefits.